TeamRizu/outfox-wiki/content/user-guide/meta/faq.md

 And for a detailed guide for intel users:  (Some computer literacy needed) https://gist.github.com/rb-dahlb/26f316c5b6089807a139fc44ee69f0d1

-## Q: How can I know who works on OutFox and who to trust?
+## How can I know who works on OutFox and who to trust?

 Everyone on this list is part of OutFox Team and works on OutFox: [see list](/user-guide/meta/about/#project-outfox-teams)